 The Way I Feel by Janan Cain is a useful book.
 It labels feelings with a short rhyming piece of text and fanciful illustrations.
 While I wouldn’t suggest this as a book for a nightly read it is useful while specifically learning and talking about emotions.
 I like to have children show me their faces in the same feelings as the book progresses.
 If you are reading this with a small group or your child stop and talk about times when you felt these emotions.

 The Grouchy Ladybug by Eric Carle is more than a cute book about a crabby bug.
-The Lady bug is looking for a fight and each hour she finds a bigger and bigger animal to fight with until she is unintentionally slapped by a big whale’s tail!
+The Ladybug is looking for a fight.
+Each hour she finds a bigger and bigger animal to fight with until a big whale’s tail slaps her unintentionally!
 I loved using this book to teach telling time, as there is a picture of an analog clock on each page.
 I would use a play clock and as I read each page ask one child to come and set our classroom clock.
-Also don’t be put off by the fact that the lady bug tries to pick fights, no animal takes her up on her offer and you can spin that into a great lesson about not giving into people who are trying to pick fights.
+Also, don’t be put off by the fact that the lady bug tries to pick fights, no animal takes her up on her offer and you can spin that into a great lesson about not giving into people who are trying to pick fights.

 Pink Tiara Cookies For Three by Maria Dismondy is a story I think most of us can relate to.
-It’s about two best friends who’s friendship is challenged when another little girl is welcomed by one friend and not by the other.
+It’s about two best friends whose friendship is challenged when another little girl is welcomed by one friend and not by the other.
 I know as a young girl I dealt with this and it was heartbreaking.
 Now as a mom I watch my son and his two closest friends deal with this often.
-The author does a beautiful job at recognizing the feelings of rejection, loneliness and anger that children feel when this happens.
+The author does a beautiful job at recognizing the feelings of rejection, loneliness, and anger that children feel when this happens.
 The little girls in the story are probably a little more capable at expressing themselves than our children but that makes this book even more important.

-Wemberly Worried by Kevin Henkes is a book about a little mouse who is about as anxious as possible.
+Wemberly Worried by Kevin Henkes is a book about a little mouse who is as anxious as possible.
 She worries about everything, and it makes her family worried too.
 This is a fantastic book to read before starting anything new!
 I read it for the children’s time at my church right before school started in the fall.
 It was a great opener for a talk about anxiety.
 We all have worries and even though we may not worry as often or as fiercely as Wemberly this book makes it seem okay and normal to feel those feelings.
 The way the author illustrates both through words and pictures the intensity of her feelings really creates compassion in the reader for this little mouse.
 The ability to understand what another is feeling is something that I desperately want to instill in my own children.

 Aggie the Brave by Lori Ries is a really wonderful book that combines lessons about worry and bravery.
 Aggie is getting spayed and both she and her owner go through various emotions from the time they drop her off at the vet until her stitches are removed weeks later.
-Not only is this just a really great book to teach kids about what happens to their pets when they go into to be payed or neutered it’s also a wonderful book about worry and what it means to be brave.
-The love between the little boy and his dog jumps off the pages and I got chocked up when the little boy cried on the drive home after dropping the dog off for surgery.
+Not only is this just a really great book to teach kids about what happens to their pets when they go into to be spayed or neutered it’s also a wonderful book about worry and what it means to be brave.
+The love between the little boy and his dog jumps off the pages.
+I got choked up when the little boy cried on the drive home after dropping the dog off for surgery.
 We can all relate to that feeling of driving away filled with worry.
 Great book!

 Don’t Let the Pigeon Drive the Bus! by Mo Willems might not need much of a review as I don’t know many parents who haven’t laughed along with their kids reading this book.
-But if you have never read this book let me tell you about it and why so many of us think it’s hilarious.
-The book opens with a bus driver asking readers to do him a favor and not let the pigeon drive the bus, easy right?
-Well just like my 5 year old son who is practicing for the negotiator of the year award this pigeon is relentless.
+But if you have never read this book, let me tell you about it.
+And why so many of us think it’s hilarious.
+The book opens with a bus driver asking readers to not let the pigeon drive the bus.
+Easy right?
+Well just like my 5-year-old son who is practicing for the negotiator of the year award this pigeon is relentless.